AmokSolderer/APC/README.md

 The APC by itself cannot run the original Williams EPROM software, but there is a small additional board available from the [Lisy project](https://lisy.dev) which is called Lisy_Mini.
 This board can be conntected to the APC via USB and runs PinMame on a Raspberry Pi.
 For more information please have a look at my [PinMame page](https://github.com/AmokSolderer/APC/tree/master/DOC/PinMame.md
 ).

-However, this board is mainly meant to be a platform for people who want to program their own rules and features.
+However, the APC is mainly meant to be a platform for people who want to program their own rules and features.
 Therefore the APC software offers an [API](https://github.com/AmokSolderer/APC/tree/master/DOC/Software/APC_SW_reference.pdf) providing the necessary commands to make this a lot easier.
 It's still a lot of effort to program a game completely from scratch, but you could run your game in PinMame and only use the API to do changes or extensions to the original rules.

 If you want to do your own game you don't necessarily have to bother with C coding, you could also use the [Mission Pinball Framework](http://missionpinball.org/).
 It can run on a PC or on the above mentioned Mini_Lisy and controls the APC via USB.